 The Place and Route panel allows you to run selected place-and-route jobs after design synthesis.
-To create a place-and-route job, see Add P&R Implementation Popup Menu Command, on page 474 or Options for Place & Route Jobs Popup Menu Command, on page 476 for details.
+To create a place-and-route job, see Add P&R Implementation Popup Menu Command, on page 478 or Options for Place & Route Jobs Popup Menu Command, on page 479 for details.
+The Place and Route Panel is only available with certain technologies.